fryktoria/Chronograph/README.md

 }
 ....
 ```

+### Multiple instances
+If we wish to measure multiple durations, we can create multiple instances of the Chronograph class.
+See example `twoInstances.ino`. **We can register the same callback function to multiple instances**.
+In such case, we can distinguish the instance that produced the result using the `id` parameter which is passed on instantiation of the class or with `begin()`.

+**Please note that the library does not perform any check on the id provided by the user.
+If the user sets the same id to multiple classes, they will all activate the callback with that same id.**

 ### Working without a callback function
 It is possible to use the library without registering a callback function.
 In such a case, use a constructor without parameters and utilize the form of `begin()` without a callback, such as `begin(num1, num2)`.